This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #AwakenYourTastebuds #CollectiveBias

 Instructions

-- Get the ice cream out of the freezer to soften slightly.
+- Get the ice cream out of the freezer to soften slightly.1 pint vanilla ice cream

-- Crush 4 cups of the cereal in a food processor, and reserve the remaining 1/2 c. uncrushed.
+- Crush 4 cups of the cereal in a food processor, and reserve the remaining 1/2 cup of cereal uncrushed.4 1/2 cups Cinnamon Toast Crunch Cereal

-- Set one cup of crushed cereal aside for later.
+- Set one cup of crushed cereal aside to add to the filling later.

-- Melt the butter and mix it with the remaining 3 c. of crushed cereal.
+- Melt the butter.
+Then mix it with the remaining 3 cups of crushed cereal.1/3 cup butter

 - Press the crumbs into a pie plate, covering the sides and bottom.

-- Spread the remaining 1/2 container of the whipped topping over the ice cream.
+- Spread the remaining 1/2 container of the whipped topping over the top.1 container (8 ounces) Whipped topping

 - Place the remaining uncrushed cereal pieces decoratively around the edge of the pie.